 - Install a drain strainer in your sink, even if you have to call a plumber to do it!
 Hair blocks sinks like nothing else, and that's something you'll find a lot of in the bathroom.
 You save yourself a lot of hassle in the future if you start removing foreign objects from the water flow.

 - Check both your faucet and the drain pipe beneath your sink for signs of leaks on a weekly basis.
 Leaks are not only great as wasting water, but also at damaging wood and other property!
+If you experience any flooding or backups give us a call ASAP to prevent further water damage.

 - Toilets, like every other plumbing fixture, are subject to leaks.
 Put a few drops of red food coloring into the tank and wait half an hour.
 Then check the bowl, and look for any hints of red.
 If you find any, your toilet's tank is leaking.
 This usually results from a faulty ball or flapper, which are used to help seal the channel between the two water basins.